vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 4. The network is restarted with the checkpoint hash from the above checkpoint in genesis.
 The checkpoint restore transaction is submitted and processed.
 5. That party has a USD general account balance of 200 USD

-### Test case 4b: In Spot market, party's Holding Account balance is put in to a General Account balance for that asset after a reset (<a name="0073-LIMN-080" href="#0073-LIMN-080">0073-LIMN-080</a>)

-1. A party has USD general account balance of 100 USD.
-2. That party has USD holding account balance of 50 USD.
-3. The network is shut down.
-4. The network is restarted with the checkpoint hash from the above checkpoint in genesis.
-The checkpoint restore transaction is submitted and processed.
-5. That party has a USD general account balance of 150 USD

 ### Test case 5: Add or remove stake during checkpoint restart (<a name="0073-LIMN-017" href="#0073-LIMN-017">0073-LIMN-017</a>)

 1. There is a Vega token asset.